Wildlife Conservation Internships in Africa

 Why choose African Conservation Experience?

-We are recognised by many international universities, who award academic credit for conservation internships organised through us.
+We are recognised by many international universities that award academic credit for conservation internships organised through us.
 We have substantial liability insurance and are used to working with universities to meet particular requirements, such as health and safety.

 Working in these environments requires determination and stamina.
 African wildlife conservation is a complex issue and it’s essential that anyone undertaking a work placement in Africa is well supported by real experts and backed up by a professional organisation.

 As southern Africa’s original conservation travel company, we’ve spent over 20 years building relationships with partners we trust.
-Our experience and skill is reflected in the service we offer.
-If you have an issue, one of our team will sort it for you right away.
-Unlike some companies, we are not just a voice on the end of a phone, we have a fantastic team working in the UK, Europe and on the ground in Africa, ready to help you navigate any unexpected twists or turns in the road.
+Our experience and skill are reflected in the service we offer.
+If you have an issue, one of our team will sort it out for you right away.
+Unlike some companies, we are not just a voice on the end of a phone – we have a fantastic team working in the UK, Europe and on the ground in Africa, ready to help you navigate any unexpected twists or turns in the road.

 We also believe you will return from any internship organised through us with an abundance of unforgettable memories and a backpack full of confidence to take forward into your next adventure.

 Applying for an internship